ankitmalakar7/Django-Food-delivery-app/README.md

 # Foodie

-This is a user friendly food delivery by which you can order food and get it at your doorstep.
+This is a user friendly food delivery app by which you can order food and get it at your doorstep.